Watering hostas can be tricky to get right. These plants love moisture but die in waterlogged soil. Let’s talk about the secret to watering hostas.

 Using a Sprinkler

 Using a sprinkler is a more hands-off way to water your hostas.
-It’s especially helpful to use sprinklers if you have large gardens and not enough time or energy to water every hosta in your collection.
+It’s especially helpful to use sprinklers if you have sizeable gardens and not enough time or energy to water every hosta in your collection.

 If you have a busy morning schedule, you can put your sprinklers on a timer so that you don’t have to worry about forgetting to water your hostas.